eypsrcnuygr/Enumerable-Methods/README.md

 Every method has been tested on hashes, arrays and ranges to mirror the behaviour of the methods they were modelled from.

-And We have created a spec folder that is responsible for the tests and for all methods mentioned above tested with an array.
+And We have created a spec folder that is responsible for the tests and for all methods mentioned above tested with arrays.

 ## Built With